 Reimbursement condition Reason Implementation guidance Initiation 1.
-Treatment with pembrolizumab, in combination with trastuzumab, fluoropyrimidine- and platinum-containing chemotherapy should be initiated in patients who have all of the following: 1.1 18 years of age or older 1.2 Previously untreated HER2 positive locally advanced unresectable or metastatic gastric or GEJ adenocarcinoma 1.3 Tumour PD-L1 expression (CPS ≥ 1) Evidence from the KEYNOTE-811 trial demonstrated statistically significant PFS and OS benefits in patients who fulfilled the characteristics listed in this condition.
-2. Patients must not have: 2.1 Active CNS metastases 2.2 History of therapy with an anti-PD-1, anti-PD- L1, or anti-PD-L2 agent in the advanced or metastatic setting The KEYNOTE-811 trial excluded patients with active CNS metastasis, and those who had received prior anti-PD-1, anti-PD-L1, or anti-PD-L2 therapy.
+Treatment with pembrolizumab, in combination with trastuzumab, fluoropyrimidine- and platinum-containing chemotherapy, should be initiated in patients who have all of the following: 1.1.
+18 years of age or older 1.2.
+Previously untreated HER2 positive locally advanced unresectable or metastatic gastric or GEJ adenocarcinoma 1.3.
+Tumour PD-L1 expression (CPS ≥ 1) Evidence from the KEYNOTE-811 trial demonstrated statistically significant PFS and OS benefits in patients who fulfilled the characteristics listed in this condition.
+2. Patients must not have: 2.1.
+Active CNS metastases 2.2.
+History of therapy with an anti-PD-1, anti-PD-L1, or anti-PD-L2 drug in the advanced or metastatic setting The KEYNOTE-811 trial excluded patients with active CNS metastasis and those who had received prior anti-PD-1, anti-PD-L1, or anti-PD-L2 therapy.
 As such, the potential benefit of pembrolizumab plus SOC therapy in these patients has not been demonstrated.
 3. Patients must have good performance status.
-The KEYNOTE-811 trial included patients with an ECOG performance status of 0 or 1. pERC agreed with the clinical experts that patients with an ECOG performance status of 2 may be treated at the discretion of the treating physician.
+The KEYNOTE-811 trial included patients with an ECOG performance status of 0 or 1. pERC agreed with the clinical experts that patients with an ECOG performance status of 2 may be treated at the treating physician's discretion.
 Discontinuation 4.
-Treatment should be discontinued upon the occurrence of any of the following: 4.1 Clinical disease progression 4.2 Unacceptable toxicity 4.3 Completion of 24 months of treatment (e.g., 35 cycles at a dose of 200 mg every 3 weeks) Patients in the KEYNOTE-811 trial discontinued treatment upon progression or unacceptable toxicity, consistent with clinical practice.
+Treatment should be discontinued upon the occurrence of any of the following: 4.1.
+Clinical disease progression 4.2.
+Unacceptable toxicity 4.3.
+Completion of 24 months of treatment (e.g., 35 cycles at a dose of 200 mg every 3 weeks).
+Patients in the KEYNOTE-811 trial discontinued treatment upon progression or unacceptable toxicity, consistent with clinical practice.
 Patients in the KEYNOTE-811 trial were treated with pembrolizumab for a maximum of 35 cycles (approximately 24 months). pERC agreed with the clinical experts that it would be reasonable to readminister pembrolizumab at the time of recurrence (up to 17 additional every-3-week doses, or 12 months) at the discretion of the treating physician for patients who have discontinued pembrolizumab upon the completion of 2 years of treatment and before any disease progression, or after achieving a complete response.

-5. One or more components of the treatment can be discontinued at the discretion of the treating physician in case of adverse events.
-In the KEYNOTE-811 trial, 1 or more components of the treatment (pembrolizumab, trastuzumab or chemotherapy) could be interrupted or discontinued, due to toxicity, and continue the other components.
+Reimbursement condition Reason Implementation guidance 5.
+One or more treatment components can be discontinued at the treating physician's discretion in case of adverse events.
+In the KEYNOTE-811 trial, 1 or more treatment components (pembrolizumab, trastuzumab or chemotherapy) could be interrupted or discontinued due to toxicity, and the other components could be continued.
 Prescribing 6.
-Pembrolizumab in combination with trastuzumab and chemotherapy should be prescribed by clinicians with This condition is to ensure that treatment is prescribed only for appropriate patients and adverse effects are managed in an optimized and timely manner.

-Reimbursement condition Reason Implementation guidance expertise and experience in treating gastric or GEJ cancers.
+Pembrolizumab, in combination with trastuzumab and chemotherapy, should be prescribed by clinicians with expertise and experience in treating gastric or GEJ cancers.
 The treatment should be delivered in institutions with expertise in systemic therapy delivery and management of immunotherapy-related side effects.
-7. Pembrolizumab should be prescribed in combination with trastuzumab, fluoropyrimidineand platinum-containing chemotherapy.
+This condition is to ensure that treatment is prescribed only for appropriate patients and that adverse effects are managed in an optimized and timely manner.
+7. Pembrolizumab should be prescribed in combination with trastuzumab, fluoropyrimidine- and platinum-containing chemotherapy.
 In the KEYNOTE-811 trial, pembrolizumab was administered in combination with 5-FU plus cisplatin or CAPOX.
 No evidence was available to support the clinical benefit of pembrolizumab monotherapy.
 Pricing 8.
 A reduction in price The ICER for pembrolizumab plus trastuzumab and chemotherapy is \$425,549 when compared with trastuzumab and chemotherapy alone using a fixed-dose regimen (\$297,169 using a weight-based regimen).
-A price reduction of 85% to 89% for pembrolizumab would be required for pembrolizumab plus trastuzumab and chemotherapy to achieve an ICER of \$50,000 per QALY gained compared to trastuzumab and chemotherapy alone. -
+A price reduction of 85% to 89% for pembrolizumab would be required for pembrolizumab plus trastuzumab and chemotherapy to achieve an ICER of \$50,000 per QALY gained compared to trastuzumab and chemotherapy alone.